mnalis/gsd4t_parser/README.txt

 raw GSD4t strace has format (guessing):
 A0 A2 -- lead-in
-00 -- always zero? or 3rd (MSB) byte of sequence1?
-03 DE -- sequence1 (fast, ALMOST always incrementing, except on shortest null-commands (15 bytes altogether, and ending with FF FF B0 B3)
+00 -- always zero?
+(NOT 3rd (MSB) byte of sequence1, it just wraps around) 03 DE -- sequence1 (fast, ALMOST always incrementing, except on shortest null-commands (15 bytes altogether, and ending with FF FF B0 B3)
 00 9E -- sequence2 (slow, same for group of commands, and then increment by one) 00 00 -- size.
 MSB first. size of full packet (A0A2...B0B3) less 15 bytes (for headers?)